SmolDapp/smoldapp/README.md

 > The safest way to transfer all your ERC20 tokens at once!

-Migratooor is an easy and secure way to move all your Ethereum and ERC20 tokens from one wallet to another with a single signature.
+Migratooor is an easy and secure way to move all your Ethereum and ERC20 tokens from one wallet to another.
 This process does not involve any smart contracts!

 ## Why Use Migratooor?